VIATRIS INC. (NASDAQ: VTRS) SH - GuruFocus.com

 Did you lose money on investments in Viatris?
 If so, please visit Viatris Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, May 26, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the common stock of Viatris Inc. (“Viatris” or the “Company”) ( VTRS) between March 1, 2021 and February 25, 2022, inclusive (the “Class Period”).
+NEW YORK, June 1, 2023 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Viatris Inc. ("Viatris" or the "Company") (NASDAQ: VTRS) between March 1, 2021 and February 25, 2022, inclusive (the "Class Period").
 The lawsuit was filed in the United States District Court for the Western District of Pennsylvania and alleges violations of the Securities Exchange Act of 1934 against the Company and certain of its officers (the "Complaint").

-According to the Complaint, Viatris is a self-proclaimed “new kind of global healthcare company” that was formed on November 16, 2020 through a combination of Mylan N.V. and Pfizer Inc.’s Upjohn Business.
-Viatris researches, develops, manufactures, and sells, inter alia, branded, generic, complex generic, biosimilar, over the counter medicines.
-The Company touts that its portfolio includes more than 1,400 approved molecules across a wide range of key therapeutic areas.

 Plaintiff alleges that Defendants made materially false and misleading statements throughout the Class Period.
 Specifically, Plaintiff alleges that Defendants failed to disclose that: (i) the Company was experiencing significantly more competition in its United States complex generics business than disclosed; (ii) the Company was not able to effectively manage its base business erosion or create a stable revenue base; (iii) despite being one of the Company's only growth drivers, Viatris was actively planning to divest its biosimilars business in order to secure enough cash to let it purportedly meet its phase one goals; (iv) Viatris was deviating from the business model it touted through the Class Period and undertaking a significant global reshaping of its business which would undermine its ability to achieve stable revenue growth; and (v) the Company was anticipating less financial growth moving into 2022.